50+ Screen Free Activities for Kids That Will Actually Keep Them Busy

 • DIY board games

-• Start a collection (rocks, leaves, etc.)
+• Start a collection (rocks, leaves, shells, etc.)

 • Create a family newspaper